all-about/message-queues/README.md

 ## Features - What

-I'm going to come up with all the possible features the message queues are offering out there and also explain which use cases they are trying to solve.
+I'm going to come up with all the possible features the message queues are offering out there and also explain which use case each feature is trying to solve.

 ## Comparison - Which